Dolnor/EAPD-Codec-Commander/README.md

 As you can see from the example above, the speaker node where EAPD amp resides is 0x14, which translates into 20 in decimal.
 This is the number you have to put in for 'Update Speaker Node'... if this is the only EAPD occurrence for your codec leave 'Update Headphone Node' as 0.
 If your codec only has EAPD on Headphone node set 'Update Speaker Node' to 0 and adjust the 'Update Headphone Node' number accordingly.
 If EAPD is present on both - set both.

-### Upon wake I loose audio from speaker, why is that?
+### Upon wake I lose audio from speaker, why is that?
 There are versions of ALC269 that mute speaker after 30 sec if DISABLED mixer at node 0x0f is muted and no audio stream is passed through EAPD Amp-Out.
 Codec incorrectly reports internal connections.
 Chances are, headphone and mic jack sensing won’t work either.
 To fix this set:

 					<key>Generate Stream</key>